manoj-ratnam/EPMG/README.md

-# EPMG
+# KPMG
-Assignment Code for EPMG submitted by candidate **Manoj Jayarathinam.
+Assignment code for KPMG submitted by candidate **Manoj Jayarathinam.

 This repo has code/solutions for 3 challenges posted: